Western Canadian Select: Impact of Bakken tight oil on WCS

-"Just over 21% of North Dakota’s total 2013 gross domestic product (GDP) of $49.77 billion comes from natural resources and mining."

 Royalties

 Royalty rates in Alberta are based on the price of WTI.
 That royalty rate is applied to a project's net revenue if the project has reached payout or gross revenue if the project has not yet reached payout.
 A project's revenue is a direct function of the price it is able to sell its crude for.
 Since WCS is a benchmark for oil sands crudes, revenues in the oil sands are discounted when the price of WCS is discounted.
 Those price discounts flow through to the royalty payments.

 The Province of Alberta receives a portion of benefits from the development of energy resources in the form of royalties that fund in part programs like health, education and infrastructure.

 In 2006–07, the oil sands royalty revenue was $2.411 billion.
 In 2007–08, it rose to $2.913 billion and it continued to rise in 2008–09 to $2.973 billion.
 Following the revised Alberta Royalty Regime, it fell in 2009–10 to $1.008 billion.
 In that year, Alberta's total resource revenue "fell below $7 billion...when the world economy was in the grip of recession".

 In February 2012, the Province of Alberta "expected $13.4 billion in revenue from non-renewable resources in 2013-14".
 By January 2013, the province was anticipating only $7.4 billion.
 "30 percent of Alberta’s approximately $40-billion budget is funded through oil and gas revenues.
 Bitumen royalties represent about half of that total."
 In 2009–10, royalties from the oil sands amounted to $1.008 billion (Budget 2009 cited in Energy Alberta 2009).

 In order to accelerate the development of the oil sands, the federal and provincial governments more closely aligned taxation of the oil sands with other surface mining resulting in "charging one percent of a project’s gross revenues until the project’s investment costs are paid in full at which point rates increased to 25 percent of net revenue.
 These policy changes and higher oil prices after 2003 had the desired effect of accelerating the development of the oil sands industry."
 A revised Alberta Royalty Regime was implemented on January 1, 2009. through which each oil sands project pays a gross revenue royalty rate of 1% (Oil and Gas Fiscal Regimes 2011:30).
 Oil and Gas Fiscal Regimes 2011 summarizes the petroleum fiscal regimes for the western provinces and territories.
 The Oil and Gas Fiscal Regimes described how royalty payments were calculated: